Hubli

-Hubli, officially known as Hubballi, is a city in the Indian state of Karnataka.
-The twin cities Hubli–Dharwad form the second largest city in the state by area and population and the largest city in North Karnataka.
+Hubli (officially Hubballi) is a city in the Indian state of Karnataka.
+The twin cities Hubli–Dharwad form the second largest municipality and urban agglomeration of Karnataka in terms of area and population and the largest city in North Karnataka.
 Hubli is in Dharwad district of Karnataka and is the taluk headquarters of Hubli City and Hubli Rural.
 Although it hosts the HDMC office, the district headquarters is in Dharwad.

 It also houses the largest number of government offices outside the state capital.
 In 2016, Hubli-Dharwad was selected for solar city / green city master plans.
 In 2017, government of India included Hubli-Dharwad city for a smart city project, a flagship scheme for overall development of infrastructure in the twin-cities.

 Etymology

 The name Hubballi comes from Kannada Hoovina Balli which means "Flowering creeper" in Kannada.
 Hubli is the anglicised version of Hubballi.

 History

-Rayara Hubli, also called 'Eleya Purvada Halli' or 'Purballi', was the old Hubli, and according to an inscription in the Bhavani Shankar Temple, the oldest temple in the city, was founded in the Eleventh Century.
+Rayara Hubli, also called 'Eleya Purvada Halli' or 'Purballi', was the old Hubli, and according to an inscription in the Bhavani Shankar Temple, the oldest temple in the city, was founded in the 11th Century.
 The impressive Chandramauleshwara Temple, Unkal is from Chalukyan times and was built in the 11th or 12th century.

 Under Vijayanagara Rayas, Rayara Hubli grew as a commercial centre, famous for trade in cotton, saltpetre and iron.
 Under the rule of the Adilshahis, the British opened a factory here.
 The factory was looted by Shivaji in 1673.
 The Mughals conquered Rayara Hubli and it was then placed under the governance of the Nawab of Savanur, who built a new extension named Majidpura.
 In 1727, trader Basappa Shettar built the town and fort of new Hubli around the Durgadabail (fort maidan) part of Rayara Hubli.

 Hubli's famous Moorusavira Matha is claimed to have been established by a Sharana of Basaveshwara's period.
 Hubli was conquered by the Marathas from the Nawab of Savanur in 1755–56.
 In the following years, Hubli was conquered by Hyder Ali, only to be recaptured by the Marathas in 1790.
 At this point in time, the old town was administered by a person named Phadke under the Peshwas and the new town was under the administration of the Sangli Patwardhan.
 The British took Old Hubli from the Peshwas in 1817.
 The new town, with 47 other villages, was handed over to the British by the Sangli Patwardhan in lieu of subsidy in 1820.
 Later in 1880, the British started the Railway workshop and with this, Hubli came to be reckoned as an industrial centre in this part of India.

-The Sufi shrine, Sayed Fathesha Wali, was visited by Tipu Sultan.
+The Sufi shrine, Sayed Fathesha Wali, located near the indipump circle of old Hubli, was visited by Tipu Sultan.